• Skip to primary navigation

 Instructions

-• Remove from heat and whisk in the rose water and orange blossom water if using.
+• Remove from heat and whisk in the orange blossom water.

-• Refrigerate until chilled, 4 hours to overnight.
+• Allow to cool slightly, then transfer to a bowl, cover and refrigerate until well chilled, 4 hours to overnight.

 • Facebook